MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 1. Go to **Data** > **Exports**.

-1. Click  **Edit** on the export which should be updated.
+1. Select **Edit** on the export you want to update.

-* **Add** or **Remove** entities from the selection.
-If entities are removed from the selection they won't get deleted on the Azure Synapse database.
-But on the subsequent data refreshes the entities won't get updated on Synapse.
+   - **Add** or **Remove** entities from the selection.
+If entities are removed from the selection, they aren't deleted from the Synapse Analytics database.
+However, future data refreshes won't update the removed entities in that database.

-* **Changing** the **Database Name** will create a new Database on Synapse.
-The Database withthe previous name in the configuration won't receive any updates in subsequent refreshes.
+   - **Changing the Database Name** creates a new Synapse Analytics database.
+The database with the name that was configured before won't receive any updates in future refreshes.